Nomad-Media/samples-js/content-metadata/Readme.md

 > 📘 Note
 >
-> For more information about the API call user go to [Gets a tag or collection.](ref:gettagorcollection)
+> For more information about the API call user go to [Get Tag Or Collection](https://developer.nomad-cms.com/docs/get-tag-or-collection)

 ## Remove Tag or Collection